jgarzik/sqawk/doc/sql_reference.md

 - **Query Features**:
   - No complex expressions in WHERE clauses (only simple comparisons)
+  - String functions are only supported in WHERE clauses, not in SELECT clauses for projection
   - No subqueries
   - No window functions
   - No common table expressions (CTEs)